May 31, 2016

 Although the addiction concentration itself does not lead to licensure or certification, the coursework may help you earn some of the hours required to work toward your goal.

-Opt into the applied psychology concentration and you will focus on putting the psychological theories and approaches into practice.
-You'll work to apply long-standing concepts and current research to real-world scenarios that will give you a leg up in the fields of marketing, business and community service, or prepare you for graduate studies to continue your education.
+Opt into the applied psychology concentration and you can focus on putting the psychological theories and approaches into practice.
+You'll work to apply long-standing concepts and current research to real-world scenarios that can give you a leg up in the fields of marketing, business and community service, or prepare you for graduate studies to continue your education.

 A bachelor's degree in psychology with a mental health concentration builds the foundation of concepts and principles of therapy and assessment.
 You'll prepare to pursue a graduate degree in clinical psychology and counseling, or be primed for work in community-based mental health service organizations or a broader career in human resources management in any field.

-A psychology degree with a concentration in social psychology will have you examining and analyzing your thoughts, feelings and attitudes, as well as those of others and society at large.
-The skills you develop in better understanding human behavior will come in handy in almost any field: business, community relations, marketing and sales-related careers.
+A psychology degree with a concentration in social psychology helps you examine and analyze your thoughts, feelings and attitudes, as well as those of others and society at large.
+The skills you develop in better understanding human behavior should come in handy in almost any field: business, community relations, marketing and sales-related careers.

-After a positive undergraduate experience, many students return to SNHU to complete a master's degree, enrolling in Master of Science programs: Child and Developmental Psychology, Forensic Psychology or Industrial-Organizational Psychology.
+After a positive undergraduate experience, many students return to SNHU to complete a Master's in Psychology degree, enrolling in Master of Science programs including Master's in Child and Developmental Psychology, Master's in Forensic Psychology or Master's in Industrial-Organizational Psychology.
 A graduate degree brightens an already sunny job outlook.
 Persist in your studies and you may find your earning potential increase.
 According to the U.S. Bureau of Labor Statistics, prospects in psychology are best for those who have a doctoral degree in an applied specialty, although the outlook for the psychology field in general is expected to grow much faster than the average for all occupations.

 If you do return to SNHU for a higher degree, expect the same flexibility, convenience and attention you received at the undergraduate level.